sketch-hq/SketchAPI/README.md

 1. Doubleclick to install the `SketchIntegrationTests-$UUID.sketchplugin`.
 2. Open Sketch version to test.
 3. Select _Test Sketch API_ from the application menu in _Plugins_ › _Sketch Integration Tests (`$UUID`)_

+The test results are written to the specified output file or, if no dedicated path is provided, to a temporary file.
+Use macOS' _Console.app_ to view Sketch's logs containing information on the file location and test progress in general.

 ## Acknowledgements